ShangdeHan/Robbie_Platform/ProjectDocument.md

 ### simulated space:
 There are three levels in this game, and each level contains axe, spike, fall stone, orb, and door to make the game be more playable.
 The first level is the easiest because the main purpose for this level is to let player familiar with how to operate the character to move, jump, hang on, and collect orbs to open the door.
 The next level is more difficult because it tests player's timing and skill in a high levle.
 We considered that we only desgin these two levels, but other tester students said that player will want to explore more and overcome more challenges.
 So, we designed the third level which is the evil difficulty for me.
 I failed many times in the third level, but obtained the best feeling after passing it.
 Therefore, based on these three levels, people will enjoy this game.

 ### polish:
+1. I added "Pause" menu when player wants to pasue the game.
+Also, we set a "Resume" button in that manu to let player continue the game.
+2. I added "Quit" button let player quit the game when they play in the .exe file.
+3. I added a "Music Volume" slider in the pause menu to let player control the background volume.
+In many tests, we considered to delete the windstone sound.
+4. I added tips in the pause menu to support some operation informations, such as how to move, how to jump, how to jump higher, and how many levels in total.
+5. we fixed the third level bug that sometimes Robbie can get stuck in the wall.
+6. we designed a key(Esc) to let user Pause the game and show the "Pause" menu by clicking that key.
+7.
-1. We considered to have 2 different kinds of big jumps, and players are able to alter each one, but we think it is too easy for player to perform a big jump with a single button.
+8. We considered to have 2 different kinds of big jumps, and players are able to alter each one, but we think it is too easy for player to perform a big jump with a single button.
 So, we remain it as the original design("Ctrl" and "Space" combination).
-2. We added "Pause" menu when player wants to pasue the game.
-Also, we set a "Resume" button in that manu to let player continue the game.
-3. We added "Quit" button let player quit the game when they play in the .exe file.
-4.